Monday, 28 February 2022

 This post tells the story of my paternal second great grand-aunt, Hannah Browning (1825-1883).
 Many of my family tree stories tell of the most resilient, strong, loving, resourceful females whose lives may seem small to many, but I will never lose sight of their valuable roles as wives and mothers to my ancestors and their extended families.
 Hannah Browning, one of my great great grandmother's older sisters, is one of those women.
 She wasn't famous or indeed, all that well-known, but left a legacy that was remarkable.

-Common Ancestors: William Henry Browning and Anne (Nancy) Littlejohns, my great great great grandparents, and Hannah's parents.
+Our Common Ancestors are: William Henry Browning and Anne (Nancy) Littlejohns, my great great great grandparents, and Hannah's parents.

 Transcription of Baptism Record 1825